the toronto skyline at night one of the free things you can see in Toronto

 Are you a seasoned gardener?
 Someone who’s ready to turn the dirt on your first bed?
 Or do you just enjoy taking in the visual splendor of plants, bushes and flowers?
 Whoever you are the Toronto Botanical Garden is for you.

-This free thing to do in Toronto is home to a variety of themed garden areas, including a Pollinator Garden, a Strawbale Shed, A Green Roof, Floral Hall Courtyard and a Woodland Walk and Bird Habitat to name but a few.
+This venue is home to a variety of themed garden areas, including a Pollinator Garden, a Strawbale Shed, A Green Roof, Floral Hall Courtyard and a Woodland Walk and Bird Habitat to name but a few.

 6. See if you can spot a white squirrel in Trinity Bellwoods Park